 Dedication to Excellence

 Because of SJC's dedicated faculty and staff and the College's commitment to Sustainability and stewardship, SJC's Sustainability Studies minor is a rapidly growing program that allows students to learn with new, innovative technology.
 For example, in 2012, SJC received $25,000 from the Ball Brothers Foundation Venture Fund to develop a "Hoophouse Farming Eduventure."
 Since then, our hoophouse has become a profitable business that provides healthy, organic vegetables to the Rensselaer community at affordable prices.
 Additionally, our faculty members received $15,000 from the Indiana Space Grant Consortium to purchase equipment and develop curriculum for students to study alongside people solving problems related to Sustainability in environmental careers.
 Both the College and the Sustainability Studies faculty members are committed to finding new opportunities to expand the minor and provide real-world experience.

 Faculty and Class Size

-The Sustainability Studies minor, while in the Earth and Space Science Department, draws from a wide range of faculty experts from all disciplines depending upon which pillar is being studied (Economics, Environment, or Society).
+The Sustainability Studies minor, while in the Department of Sustainability Studies, draws from a wide range of faculty experts from all disciplines depending upon which pillar is being studied (Economics, Environment, or Society).
 General class sizes range from 5 to 15 students, and the experiential learning courses have fewer than 10 students.